Local Nature Recovery Strategy

 What have we already done to protect nature in North Yorkshire and York?

 A range of organisations are already helping to protect nature.
 The North Yorkshire and York Local Nature Partnership is promoting the value of nature to all and highlighting how nature can help address issues and create opportunities in the business and health sectors.
-Environmental organisations like the river catchment partnerships, White Rose Forest, Yorkshire Peat Partnership are working with land managers to explore how habitat creation can lead to additional benefits, including financial income, reducing the risk of flooding, better air and water quality and capturing carbon from the atmosphere.
+Environmental organisations like the river catchment partnerships, White Rose Forest and Yorkshire Peat Partnership are working with land managers to explore how habitat creation can lead to additional benefits, including financial income, reducing the risk of flooding, better air and water quality and capturing carbon from the atmosphere.
 These are all supported by many people working on local projects on the ground to help nature recover.

 The Local Nature Recovery Strategy will work to collect all this knowledge and activity to understand where we need to focus our efforts in the coming months and years.